awkena/qrlabelr/README.md

 # Create Plot Labels Easily With qrlabelr

+A no-frills open-source solution for designing experimental or trial plot labels
+    affixed with QR codes. qrlabelr is an R package that features EasyPlotLabelR, a Shiny app that simplifies the complicated process of plot label design for non-R users.
+    It also offers easily customizable functions that enable plot label generation outside the Shiny app.
-qrlabelr is a no-frills R package for designing experimental or trial plot labels affixed with QR codes for digital data collection.
-This package comes with EasyPlotLabelR, an open-source software that simplifies the complicated process of plot label design.
-It generates plot labels that are compatible with the widely used digital data collection mobile app, Field Book.
+    It generates field plot labels that are compatible with the widely used digital data collection mobile app, Field Book.
+Our software builds on the foundation of an existing open-source program to offer more flexibility in plot label creation steps; guarantees true string fidelity after QR encoding; and provides faster label generation to users.

 Submit bug reports and feature suggestions, or track changes on the [issues page](https://github.com/awkena/qrlabelr/issues).